Somers is a financial services investment company with strong assets and minimal leverage

-Somers Limited (“Somers”) was established in 2012 and is listed on the Mezzanine Market of the Bermuda Stock Exchange listed financial services investment holding company, with investments principally in the UK, Bermuda, and Australia.
+Somers Limited (“Somers”) was established in 2012 and is listed on the Mezzanine Market of the Bermuda Stock Exchange listed financial services investment holding company, with investments principally in Australia, Bermuda and the UK.
 The Company’s core investments are primarily in the banking, asset financing, and wealth management sectors.
-Somers has shareholders’ funds of approximately US $349 million, and it invests in listed and unlisted companies, with both minority and controlling shareholdings.
+Somers has shareholders’ funds of approximately US$349 million, and it invests in listed and unlisted companies, with both minority and controlling shareholdings.

-Somers is managed by ICM Limited (“ICM”), a Bermuda based global fund manager and corporate finance adviser which manages over $19 billion in funds directly, and is responsible indirectly for a further US$17.8 billion of assets in subsidiary investments (as at 30 September, 2023).
+Somers is managed by ICM Limited (“ICM”), a Bermuda based global fund manager and corporate finance adviser which currently manages over US$2.3 billion in funds directly, and is responsible indirectly for a further US$17.8 billion of assets in subsidiary investments (as at 30 September, 2023).
 ICM is a long term investor that focuses on having a deep understanding of the business fundamentals of each investment and its environment versus its economic value.